-This Proxy Statement and the related proxy materials were first released to shareholders and made available on the internet on April 28, 2023.
-Shareholders who held shares as of the close of business on the Record Date may attend the virtual meeting at www.cesonlineservices.com/jwn23_vm so long as they register prior to the deadline of 9:00 a.m.
-Pacific Daylight Time on June 5, 2023.
+This Proxy Statement and the related proxy materials were first released to shareholders and made available on the internet on [•], 2023.
+Shareholders who held shares as of the close of business on the Record Date may attend the virtual meeting at [•].